Dobele: History

 Dobele is first mentioned in historical sources in 1254; however, at that time it was only a wooden fortress which was destroyed during the Semigallian War of Independence (1279–1290), the final phase of the Northern Crusades in Latvia.
 On its spot, a new stone castle was erected in 1335 and a small settlement grew up around it.
 The ruins of this fortress are still visible and are in the process of being restored.
 The original church was constructed in 1495, and eventually, the fortress developed into a trading post.
 In the 17th century, a watermill, sawmill, a cardigan mill, and a vinegar-works were constructed during the reign of duke Jacob Kettler.
 In 1927, the Jelgava–Liepāja Railway connected the city to other important towns and a period of development resulted.

 Industry

-Dobele is the home of many large enterprises, such as mills, the "Spodrība" chemical plant, and the "Baltic Candles" candle factory.
+Dobele is the home of many large enterprises, such as mills, the "Seal" chemical plant, and the "Baltic Candles" candle factory.

-Education

-In Dobele, as in other Latvian towns, there are several educational establishments: five comprehensive schools, including the Dobele State Grammar School, four kindergartens, Music and Art schools, a Vocational school and Adult Education Center, as well as Children and Youth Centres.